foundry-rs/starknet-foundry/docs/src/testing/test-collection.md

 If there is a `lib.cairo` file in `tests` folder, then it is treated as an entrypoint to the `tests` package from which tests are collected.

-For example, for a package structured this way:
+For example, for a package structured in this way:

 ```shell
 $ tree .